-SUD residential providers must establish and maintain relationships with Narcotic Treatment Programs (NTP).
-On December 18, 2019, DDAP issued a licensing reminder to outline the procedures used in recognizing and providing treatment for individuals maintained on methadone at a NTP and in need of concurrent residential treatment for addiction to nonopioid substances.
+SUD residential providers must establish and maintain relationships with Narcotic Treatment Programs (NTP), which are otherwise known as Methadone Maintenance (MMT) Clinics.
+On December 18, 2019, DDAP issued a licensing reminder to outline the procedures used in recognizing and providing treatment for individuals maintained on methadone at a NTP and in need of concurrent residential treatment for addiction to non-opioid substances.
 In July 2020, DDAP issued a FAQ for Service Alignment in 3.0 Levels of Care which addressed how a residential facility providing the 3.5 level of care could accept clients on methadone.
 Please note that this guidance was intended for situations where an individual is already at a residential facility and wants to begin methadone or the situation does not allow for the NTP/OTP to deliver medications to the residential/treatment provider consistent with DDAP and CSAT regulation and guidelines.

 Please review the below standards and guidelines that DDAP has outlined for individuals that are already enrolled in NTP services that are referred to detox or residential treatment by the NTP staff.
 For a copy of the full Protocol, please follow this link.